 While you’re here…

-While you wait for this to come out, would you like a 14 day free trial for BINGE?
-BINGE is an Australian streaming service that will give you access to popular films and shows such as Zack Snyder’s Justice League, Supergirl, The Walking Dead, Game Of Thrones, The Hills New Beginnings, Keeping Up With The Kardashians, Gossip Girl, Legacies, Superman & Lois, Euphoria, The Flight Attendant, The Sopranos and much more!
+Would you like a 14 day free trial for BINGE?
+BINGE is an Australian streaming service that will give you access to popular films and shows such as S.W.A.T.
+Season 5, Euphoria, Zack Snyder’s Justice League, Supergirl, The Walking Dead, Game Of Thrones, The Hills New Beginnings, Keeping Up With The Kardashians, Gossip Girl, Legacies, Superman & Lois, Euphoria, The Flight Attendant, The Sopranos and much more!

 Note: This 14-day free trial is available for customers new to BINGE only.
 The offer was correct at the time of publishing this article and may change.
 Terms and conditions apply, see BINGE website for details.
 We may earn revenue from qualified purchases.

 Fore more movie reviews from Resident Entertainment, you can find them on our website here.

 Overall there is nothing at all that I have to complain about with Spider-Man No Way Home.
 This film was the most fun at the cinema I've had this year.
 Hearing the audience react during certain special moments was really nice, it was great to see how immersed everyone was with the film.
 I have no idea how Jon Watts did it, but he handled all the characters in this film better than I've ever seen anyone do, he did an amazing job.
 Every actor was also great and a lot of them got some wonderfully memorable moments.
 I have nothing to complain about with Spider-Man No Way Home, it was perfect!
 Go and see it when you can!

 - Great balancing of so many characters in one film